fawda123/SWMPr/README.md

 ##Install the Package

-This package is currently under development and will be later uploaded as an official package repository following standard procedures.
-This will allow use of the standard `install.packages` method for direct install within R.  For now, Github users can fork and pull the materials to create a local clone of the current form.
+This package is currently under development and will be later uploaded as an official package repository following standard procedure.
+This will allow use of the `install.packages` method for direct install within R.  For now, Github users can fork and pull the materials to create a local clone of the current form.
 Otherwise, the `funcs.r` file contains all currently developed (and partially tested) functions.
 Package dependencies can be found in `.RProfile`.
 Files ending in `retrieval.r` were used to test the functions.

 ##Package scope and workflow